Hack The System: 6 Tips to Help Kids Beat Their High Score at Topgolf

 The difference between a record score and another average day at the bay can be a matter of single digits – and the difference between zero points and five on a single shot, a matter of millimetres.

-Just like the school bus; some kids prefer
+Just like the school bus; some kids prefer the top deck

 It’s common for junior players to land just short of their intended target, due to the shorter distance of their shots.
 You can neutralise their limited yardage by moving as close to the nearest targets as possible; I recommend heading to the upstairs bays where enhanced ball flight results in shots that travel further through the air and gain traction off their landing.